 The shuttle bumped to a landing and taxied toward the terminal.
 Elam unfastened his seatbelt and tried to relax.
 After what felt like hours, but that he knew were just a few short minutes, the shuttle ground to a stop.
 More clunking noises announced the stairway deploying, and then his ears popped as the shuttle doors opened.

 He stood, stretched, and escaped to the outdoors.

-The gas giant Kenebec hovered on the horizon, in full phase, filling an eighth of the too-white sky.
+The gas giant Kenebec hovered on the horizon, in half phase but still filling an eighth of the too-white sky.
 A warm breeze fluttered through his hair.
 The 0.87G gravity left him invigorated after the plus-G of the ghostship Zuiderkruis, but he knew better than to be fooled.
 It was just a planet, no longer of much economic value, with a single island chain in an otherwise world-encompassing ocean.
-True, he'd have to share the place the native bandersnatchi, but if he stayed away from the deep sea, he'd be fine.
+True, he'd have to share the place with the native bandersnatchi, but if he stayed away from the deep sea, he'd be fine.
 They were mindless carnivores, in any case.

 Bender followed him and--of course--stood too close while he surveyed their surroundings.
 The runway stretched off in the distance, low mountains rimmed the valley, and a single-story concrete structure stood about fifty meters away.
 An open air, driverless vehicle puttered toward them and stopped a short distance away.

 Bender sighed.
 "I guess they decided to just send transport instead of meeting us in person."
 He hesitated, and then snapped in a commanding tone, "Cornwall."

 A hologram flickered into existence, and Elam rolled his eyes.
 Just what he needed.
 Someone had programmed the AI to not only look like a person, but to look like a friggin' nineteenth century butler.
 Give him ten minutes alone at the control console, and he'd fix that.